 Proven natural gas reserves: are the estimated quantities of all hydrocarbons statistically defined as natural gas.
 They consist of those quantities of natural gas (associated and non-associated) which by analysis of geoscience and engineering data can be estimated with reasonable certainty to be commercially recoverable, from a given date forward, from known reservoirs and under defined economic conditions, operation methods and government regulations (source: SPE — Petroleum Resources Management System).

-Refinery capacity (charge): the input (feed) capacity of the refinery processing facilities.
+Refinery capacity (charge): the input (feed) capacity of refinery processing facilities.

 Refinery capacity (operable): the maximum amount of input to atmospheric distillation units that can be processed in an average 24-hour period.

-Refinery throughput: Oil input to atmospheric distillation unit.
+Refinery throughput: oil input into an atmospheric distillation unit.

 Residual fuel oil: fuels obtained as liquid still bottoms from the distillation of crude used alone or in blends with heavy liquids from other refinery process operations.
-These are used for the generation of electric power, space heating, vessel bunkering and various industrial purposes.
+It is used for the generation of electric power, space heating, vessel bunkering and various industrial purposes.

 Rig: a derrick complete with engine-house and other equipment necessary for drilling oil and gas wells.